Subscribe

 Spider bites

 🔍 What to look for: You should look for mild tenderness and swelling around the bite location.
-Most spiders won’t cause your pup a lot of harm, but two venomous spiders can cause serious problems: Loxosceles (recluses) and Latrodectus (widows).
+Most spider bites won’t cause your pup a lot of harm, but two venomous spiders can cause serious problems: Loxosceles (recluses) and Latrodectus (widows).

 black widow